Skip to main content

 Financial catfishing (sent money):

-2. Report to dating platform
+2. Report to the dating platform with full evidence

-3. Report to FBI IC3 (ic3.gov)
+3. Report to FBI IC3 (ic3.gov) - This is the primary federal agency handling online romance fraud

-4. Report to FTC (reportfraud.ftc.gov)
+4. Report to FTC (reportfraud.ftc.gov) - Your report helps identify scam patterns

 🌍Report & Get Help